Should You Use Your Large Language Model to Explore or Exploit?: LLMs as exploitation oracles

 \section{LLMs as exploitation oracles}

 We evaluate the ability of LLMs to \emph{exploit} in decision-making tasks with statistical uncertainty on the outcomes.
 We present LLMs with in-context exploit tasks inspired by multi-armed bandits (MAB) and contextual bandits (CB).
 In a CB exploit task, an LLM is given a history consisting of context-arm-reward tuples, and is instructed to take the best arm given the current history and the current context.
 A MAB exploit task is the same, but without contexts.
 These tasks are generated from some parameterized distributions called \emph{exploit puzzles}.
+Due to computational constraints, our experiments focus mostly on $\textsc{Gpt}$ model family, with additional LLMs evaluated as a robustness check in Appendix~\ref{sec:exploit-robustness}, with similar findings.
+Across all experiments, varying the model temperature did not significantly affect performance.
+We include results for temperature 0 and 1.

-As our results here are largely negative, we focus on relatively small tasks.
-We use synthetic data, to better control task size/difficulty and trace the ``boundary of tractability".
-We find that LLMs are consistently outperformed by a simple linear regression baseline, even on moderately-sized tasks.
-Due to computational constraints, our experiments focused on $\gptfour$, $\gptfouro$, and $\gptthree$, with additional LLMs evaluated as a robustness check in Appendix~\ref{sec:exploit-robustness}, with similar findings.
+\xhdr{MAB exploit puzzles.} We begin by testing the $\textsc{Gpt}$ model family on simple MAB exploit puzzles.
+We find that performance significantly improves as the models progress from $\gptthree$ to $\gptfour$ to $\textsc{Gpt-5}$.
+In fact, $\gptfivemini$ achieves perfect performance.
+Our experiments on $\gptfour$ and $\gptthree$ provide a partial explanation for the observation in \citep{krishnamurthy2024can, nie2024evolve}, that these models fail to solve end-to-end MAB tasks in-context when presented with raw (non-summarized) history.\looseness-1

-\xhdr{MAB exploit puzzles.} Our MAB-based experiments on $\gptfour$ and $\gptthree$ provide a partial explanation for why the current LLMs fail to solve MAB tasks in-context when presented with raw (non-summarized) history, as first observed by~\citet{krishnamurthy2024can, nie2024evolve}.
-Following these two papers, we try two prompts: one in which arms correspond to pushing different colored buttons and one where they correspond to showing different advertisements to users.
+Following these two papers, we try two prompts, where arms correspond, resp., to pushing different colored buttons and to showing different ads to users.
 The LLM is asked to choose the arm with the highest empirical reward in the next round.
 We also try chain-of-thought (CoT) prompts, for the total of 4 prompt designs: $\cbr{\text{buttons, adverts}} \times \cbr{\text{CoT, no-CoT}}$.
-See Appendix~\ref{sec:exploit_app} for more details on our experimental setup.
+See \Cref{app:prompts} for more details on this setup.